AnswerDotAI/fasthtml-example/00_game_of_life/readme.md

 ### Game Logic

-The core Game of Life logic is implemented in the `update_grid` function:
+The core Game of Life logic is implemented in the `update_grid` function courtesy of ChatGPT:

 ```python
 def update_grid(grid: list[list[int]]) -> list[list[int]]: